MRLintern/MRLintern/README.md

 Note: Quite a few of my repositories include lengthy chats on topics that many others might call basic.
 This is deliberate.
 Over the years I have found other peoples' README files simply rubbish.
 There's no depth to the project and a lack of commentary leaves people lost.
 I want people who are interested in my work to enjoy using it as easily as possible.
-If you want to suggest improvements any code or chat about something in particular, just send me an email.
+If you want to suggest improvements to any code or chat about something in particular, just send me an email.

 <br/>